-9.1 No member of staff who raises genuinely-held concerns in good faith under this procedure will be dismissed or subjected to any detriment as a result of such action.
+- 9.1 No member of staff who raises genuinely-held concerns in good faith under this procedure will be dismissed or subjected to any detriment as a result of such action.
 Detriment includes unwarranted disciplinary action and victimisation.
-If you believe that you are being subjected to a detriment within the workplace as a result of raising concerns under this procedure, you should inform [the DWO OR other officer] immediately.

-Page 6 of 7 Whistleblowing Policy Valid as of January 2024 Workers who victimise or retaliate against those who have raised concerns under this policy will be subject to disciplinary action.

-9.2 If an investigation under this procedure concludes that a disclosure has been made maliciously, vexatiously, in bad faith or with a view to personal gain, the whistleblower will be subject to disciplinary action.
+If you believe that you are being subjected to a detriment within the workplace as a result of raising concerns under this procedure, you should inform the DWO immediately.
+Workers who victimise or retaliate against those who have raised concerns under this policy will be subject to disciplinary action. - 9.2 If an investigation under this procedure concludes that a disclosure has been made maliciously, vexatiously, in bad faith or with a view to personal gain, the whistleblower will be subject to disciplinary action.
 Those choosing to make disclosures without following this procedure or anonymously may not receive the protection outlined in paragraph 9.1.